 BTEC also routinely designs and delivers courses focused on educating equipment suppliers and vendors about the biopharmaceutical industry.
 With hands-on manufacturing training, sales, marketing, and field application personnel from such organizations are better able to understand their customers’ challenges and recognize opportunities for mutually beneficial partnerships.

 BTEC has a successful track record of working with federal agencies to provide specialized training programs in biomanufacturing.
-Of particular note is a five-year program completed for the Biomedical Advanced Research and Development Authority (BARDA) and our nearly 10-year training partnership with the U.S. Food and Drug Administration (FDA), which is described below.
+Of particular note is a five-year program completed for the Biomedical Advanced Research and Development Authority (BARDA) and our training partnership with the U.S. Food and Drug Administration (FDA), which is described below.